Flutter vs. React Native: Which One to Choose in 2022?

 No one can ignore either of them and a mobile application development company should focus on both Android and iOS.

-As more and more people are going for Android phones and replacing with new one very often as per the ratio of iPhone.
+As more and more people are going for Android phones and replacing them with new one very often as per the ratio of iPhone.

 But this doesn't stop the attraction of people towards updated version phones for their daily usage.